Eitol/protobuf_parser/README.md

 ## Getting Started

-You only need to pass the filename as argument of the program.
+You only need to pass the filename as argument of the function.

 ```
 parse_file("file_example.proto")